Optimization under Decision-Dependent Uncertainty: Numerical Experiments

+To solve these problems, we used the Gurobi 7.0 solver on a commercially available computing unit with Intel Core i7 at 3.6~GHz.
+The median computation times for different approaches and varying sizes are reported in Figure~\ref{fig:solntime}.
+Note that all three methods lead to the same solution.
 The observations from Figure~\ref{fig:solntime} can be summarized as follows. \begin{itemize} \item The time increases with growing \(|\mathcal{V}|\) for all formulations.
 However, the increase is less steep for the \(\overline{\bs{\Pi}}\) and the Modified \mbox{Big-M} formulation than for the \mbox{Big-M} formulation. \item The difference between the \mbox{Big-M} and the proposed formulations increases with growing \(|\mathcal{V}|\).
 This highlights the advantage of the \(\overline{\bs{\Pi}}\) and Modified \mbox{Big-M} formulation for larger graphs. \item The median time of the Modified \mbox{Big-M} formulation is less than that of the \(\overline{\bs{\Pi}}\)-formulation. \end{itemize} Figure~\ref{fig:solntime} highlights the benefits of using the proposed formulations to solve such \dd optimization problems.
 While the performance of the Modified \mbox{Big-M} and \(\overline{\bs{\Pi}}\) formulations are comparable over a broad range of network sizes, the subproblem in the \(\overline{\bs{\Pi}}\) reformulation is convex, which can be exploited by cut-generating methods, which may be computationally advantageous.
 We also solved the \(\overline{\bs{\Pi}}\) formulation using a cut generation approach (not shown).
 However, for this application, it converged slowly and required a sizable number of cuts.

 We now focus on analyzing how the solution changes as the parameters of the uncertainty set are varied.
 For this purpose, we introduce additional notation for observable quantities.

 \emph{Notation for Observables. $\quad$} The number of arcs in the shortest path is $n^*$, which is a function of the budget $\Gamma$ and the level of uncertainty reduction $\gamma$.
 These parameters create three scenarios: